-Surface parking lots and parking decks should be located in midblock locations to minimize their visual impact on existing public streets and avoid breaks in priority building frontages.
-The recommendation for the location of lots and decks are offered as general guidance-further evaluation of demand, phasing, and security requirements are required to determine optimum locations and sizes of facilities.
+Surface parking lots and parking decks should be located in mid-block locations to minimize their visual impact on existing public streets and avoid breaks in priority building frontages.
+This recommendation for the location of lots and decks is offered as general guidance-further evaluation of demand, phasing, and security requirements is required to determine optimum locations and sizes of facilities.